Inside Barneys New York’s Closing Sale—and Mournful Goodbye Party

 Authentic Groups plans to set Barneys pop-ups inside its former competitor, Saks’ Fifth Avenue.
 Those small boutiques could be a chance for Barneys to regain its cool factor.

-“Barneys is known for introducing emerging brands into the US luxury space,” said Jay Hakami, president and CEO of retail analytics and consultancy firm Skypad.
+“Barneys is known for introducing emerging brands into the U.S. luxury space,” said Jay Hakami, president and CEO of retail analytics at the consultancy firm Skypad.
 “By evolving into a pop-up and a store-within-a-store, as they plan to do with Saks, Barneys is still able to maintain its brand recognition, as well as focus more on emerging luxury brands in a smaller real estate format, without the competition of other department stores.”

 At Barneys’ downtown post on Seventh Avenue, one shopper, Stephen Sprigs, came in on a mission: to use his gift card before it expires in three days.